Etosha, Kunene River and Kaokoland

 The diversity of landscapes is awe-inspiring from sand rivers, Mountain passes (one called divorce pass!!) and tracks through Mopani bush to the unexpected lushness of the banks of the Kuene River at Epupa falls.

 The climate is dry, typical of a semi-desert country where droughts are a regular occurrence.
 Days are warm to hot whilst at night at around two am it can become quite cool.
 Fog can be expected along the coast as the warm air from the desert meets the cold Benguela current.

 One of the highlights of the trip is taking a couple of bush walk's.
 You will walk with Neil Hopkinson along sand rivers searching for the tracks (spoor) left by passing wildlife.
 Neil will tell you which animal has left their spoor and what it was doing, if you are very lucky you may see Gemsbok, Kudu, Eland or even a Leopard.
-Vigilance is paramount and you must never become complacent.

-Namibia is one of the last refuges of the Bushmen and you will be stunned into a respectful silence as their rock paintings come to life out of the rocks before your very eyes.
+Namibia is one of the last refuges of the San and you will be stunned into a respectful silence as their rock paintings come to life out of the rocks before your very eyes.

 Day 1: Europe to Auas Game Farm near Windhoek: Your cars will be waiting for you at the airport and you will be met by Impala Staff.

 Day 2: Auas Game Farm Rest Day: Game walks and drives or sit beside the pool with a gin and tonic: Sundowner Game drive, enjoy a beer from a high hill looking out over the Bush.

 Day 3: Erongo: Hohenstein Lodge: Game Drive and Bird Watching: Sundowner overlooking Spitzkoppe;